sjciasullo/javaCL_chess/README.md

                 - different ways of calculating from that end to original spot, rather than finding piece in player.team and calulating end place from there
                 - checks possible moves for piece against whether or not full?
                 - no, first check if spot if full
+                    - after, make a dummy piece of that kind and try to move to it?
+                    - or use a second hashmap to hold pieces

             3. if new spot is valid, and contains a piece from other team, remove piece from other team
         - checkmate considerations
             - will need to use scan after moving a piece to check if it should be added to checkList
             - if added to checkList will need to have each possible move of checkers
             - if king of opposite team has no possible moves out then checkmate
+            - possible strategy
+                1. test if king can move out of check
+                    - check all locations for king
+                        - check if any opposing team pieces can move to that spot
+                2. test if any of king's pieces can take the checker's position
+                3. if checker is blockable, test if any of king's pieces can move to a blocking position (between king and checker)
+                4. then return checkmate...
+                5. doesn't account for double check though
     - Class Organization
         - Abstract class Piece
             - static left bound and right bound for checking canMoveToLocation